willissa2121/distributed_systems_project/README.md

 ## Troubleshooting
-For some reason, I am requried to run teh docker compose twice for everything to be runnning Exposed daemon on tcp://localhost:2375 in settings
+For some reason, I am requried to run teh docker compose twice for everything to be runnning Exposed daemon on tcp://localhost:2375 in settings Still working to get docker start command to run